subquery/subql/packages/node/README.md

 $> subql-node

 Commands:
-        force-clean         Force clean the database, dropping project schemas and tables.
-(Once the command is executed, the application would exit)
+  run force-clean  Force cleans the database, dropping project schemas and
+                   tables (Once the command is executed, the application would exit upon completion)

-        reindex             Reindex to specified block height (Once the command [number]            is executed, the application
+  run reindex      Reindex to specified block height (Once the command is
-                            would exit)
+                   executed, the application would exit upon completion).

 Options:
       --help                Show help                                  [boolean]